We both agree it was a miracle it ever happened.*

 And we eventually did see Highlander, which became our movie in that spiritual, quote it at every opportunity, name our wedding-present-cat Macleod kind of way.
 Movies are still a big part of our relationship—for last year’s anniversary, we saw Bridesmaids.
 This year, we’re seeing The Avengers.

 Still avoiding the rom-coms after all these years.
 Which only goes to show that it’s a good thing we found each other.

 Happy Anniversary, Honey.
 Want to go for twenty?

 *And he’s an atheist now.
 When atheists speak of miracles, they mean it.

 **But I did beat an ROTC Marine my senior year—he had the reach but was too much of a gentleman to hit my more obvious target areas, though I believe I may have cured him of that once we reached three out of five.

 ***Sometimes when he tells this story, he claims that he was desperately trying to think of something clever and suave to say.
 Other times he says he was wondering why on earth this crazy chick had called him up to tell him about her reading speed.

-^During which, depending on his retellings, the purpose of my call dawned on him and/or he realized he didn’t have enough money to take me to the only movie theater in town and/or he didn’t want it to look too much like a date in case the purpose of my call was actually simple boredom.
+^During which, again depending on his retelling, the purpose of my call dawned on him and/or he realized he didn’t have enough money to take me to the only movie theater in town and/or he didn’t want it to look too much like a date in case the purpose of my call was actually simple boredom.
 Like we both say, a miracle.

 ^^Or clueless, depending on who’s telling the story.